-Lithium market development work is now being led by Business Development Consultant, Phil Chataigneau, who began work with the Company in January, 2020.
-Recent efforts have been focused mainly on high strength lithium glass-ceramics where a number of new market opportunities have been identified in aerospace technology.
+Recent marketing work has been focused mainly on high strength lithium glass-ceramics where a number of new market opportunities have been identified in aerospace technology.
 Production of petalite product samples for customer evaluation continues with strong interest from customers in Asia.
-Although recent reported global lithium prices remain soft, all lithium market forecasts continue to predict steady growth in demand driven mainly by the battery market with supply shortages expected within the next 2-3 years.
-The Company is also revisiting the potential to produce a lithium hydroxide battery product, as outlined in Avalon's 2016 Preliminary Economic Assessment, because of the new interest in establishing critical minerals supply chains in Ontario, particularly lithium battery materials.
-The Company is now reviewing potential sites for such a facility in northwestern Ontario.
+Although recent reported global lithium carbonate prices remain soft, all lithium market forecasts continue to predict rapid growth in demand driven mainly by the battery market with supply shortages expected within the next 2-3 years.
+The Company is also revisiting the potential to produce a lithium hydroxide battery material, as outlined in Avalon's 2016 Preliminary Economic Assessment, because of the new interest in establishing lithium battery materials supply chains in Ontario.